Active Substance: raltegravir

 Isentress is indicated in combination with other anti-retroviral medicinal products for the treatment of human immunodeficiency virus (HIV 1) infection in adults, adolescents, children, toddlers and infants from the age of 4 weeks.

-What is Isentress used for?
+What is Isentress and what is it used for?

 How is Isentress used?